andres-garcia-alves/electronics-vibratory-tumbler/README.md

 Notes:
 - The timer scale can be adjusted between minutes/seconds using the SCALE constant.

+&nbsp;

 ### Version History

-Version 1.0, 2021.05.24 - Initial release.
+v1.0 (2021.05.24) - Initial release.
-Version 1.1, 2021.05.25 - Changing pins for better disposition on Arduino Nano.
+v1.1 (2021.05.25) - Changing pins for better disposition on Arduino Nano.

 &nbsp;

 This source code is licensed under GPL v3.0
 Please send me your feedback about this app: andres.garcia.alves@gmail.com